Alan Thornhill is the creator of the Putney Sculpture Trail, the largest permanent installation of public art by one artist in London.

 - Life-sized portrait heads of eminent and other sitters in bronze, terracotta and cement fondu

-- Just under life-sized figurative sculptures in bronze, originally made in clay
+- Just under life-sized figurative sculptures in clay

 - Medium-sized abstract explorations in terracotta